-Traditionally strategic planning has been recognized as very important activity to the effective management of the firm.
+Traditionally, strategic planning has been recognized as very important activity to the effective management of the firm.
 However, according to some recent surveys (from 2006 and 2007), which are related to the organizational practice of strategic planning, â€œsomeâ€ survey participants were not satisfied fully with the process or outcome.

-Hence I would like to select some typical barriers and problems, which exist within strategic planning and would like to make some suggestions how to overcome them.
+Hence I would like to discuss some typical barriers and problems, which exist within strategic planning.
+Of course, I will make some suggestions on how to overcome them.
 These barriers are

 Overcoming analysis barriers